Rip (dog)

-Rip (died 1945, buried 1946), a mixed-breed terrier, was a Second World War search and rescue dog who was awarded the Dickin Medal for bravery in 1945.
+Rip (died 1946), a mixed-breed terrier, was a Second World War search and rescue dog who was awarded the Dickin Medal for bravery in 1945.
 He was found in Poplar, London, in 1940 by an Air Raid warden, and became the service's first search and rescue dog.
 He is credited with saving the lives of over 100 people.
 He was the first of twelve Dickin Medal winners to be buried in the PDSA's cemetery in Ilford, Essex.

 Rescue career

 Rip was found as a stray following a heavy bombing raid of Poplar, London in 1940 by Air Raid Warden Mr E. King.
 He was thrown scraps by Mr King.
-Mr King worked at post B132 in Poplar, London where Rip was adopted as mascot of the Southill Street Air Raid Patrol.
+Mr King worked at post B132 in Poplar, where Rip was adopted as mascot of the Southill Street Air Raid Patrol.
 He began acting as an unofficial rescue dog, being used to sniff out casualties trapped beneath buildings, and became the service's first search and rescue dog.

 Rip was not trained for search and rescue work, but took to it instinctively.
 In twelve months between 1940 and 1941, he found over a hundred victims of the air raids in London.
 His success has been held partially responsible for prompting the authorities to train search and rescue dogs towards the end of World War II.